HrushikeshReddyyyy/Healthcare/README.md

-Netflix Content Analysis and Visualization (Tableau)
+Analyzing Patient Outcomes and Risk Factors in Cardiovascular Disease (Tableau)

-This repository contains the code, documentation, and resources for the project titled "Netflix Content Analysis and Visualization (Tableau)."
-This project focuses on analyzing and visualizing Netflix's content library to identify growth patterns, popular genres, and content distribution by country using Tableau, Mapbox, and custom chart libraries.
+This repository contains the code, documentation, and resources for the project titled "Analyzing Patient Outcomes and Risk Factors in Cardiovascular Disease (Tableau)."
+This project focuses on analyzing and visualizing medical datasets to uncover correlations among variables, reduce diagnosis time, and improve treatment accuracy using Tableau.

 Table of Contents
 Introduction